-MPD NEXT STEPS: In an effort to improve transparency, beginning in 2016, the MPD will begin posting the following information on a quarterly basis:
+UPDATE: Since the beginning of 2016, MPD has been posting the following information on our website on a quarterly basis:

-- " Incident Based Reporting (IBR) Part 1 crimes, broken down by crime type, victim and suspect race and gender (if known) and district. - " Arrests: broken down by race, gender and charge. - " Use of Force: broken down by race and gender of the officer and offender, the district in which it occurred, and if alcohol and/or drugs was a mitigating factor. - " Traffic Stop data. - " 21st Century Policing Quarterly Data: www.cityofmadison.com/police/data.
+- " Incident Based Reporting (IBR) Part 1 crimes, broken down by crime type, victim and suspect race and gender (if known) and district. - " Arrests: broken down by race, gender and charge. - Use of Force: broken down by race and gender of the officer and offender, the district in which it occurred, and if alcohol and/or drugs was a mitigating factor. - " Traffic Stop data. - Our 21st Century Policing Quarterly data can be located at: www.cityofmadison.com/police/data.
+We continue to look for ways to add pedestrian stop data, but at this time, our current systems do not provide a mechanism for this data to be collected.